socky/socky-api/SPECIFICATION.md

     { 'event' => 'socky_internal:unsubscribe:success', 'channel' => <requested_channel> }

+If unsubscribing was unsuccessful(i.e. wrong channel name or user wasn't connected to this channel) then Server should return:

+    { 'event' => 'socky_internal:unsubscribe:failure', 'channel' => <requested_channel> }

 ## Unsubscribing from presence channel:

 Unsubscribing from presence channel looks like public and private channel, but after unsubscribing all other WS-Clients subscribed to it should receive notification about that.
 Notification will include channel and connection\_id, but data should be taken from earlier received subscribe method.